Atomwaffenverbotsvertrag UNO 2017

 agreement with the International Atomic Energy Agency sufficient to provide

-credible assurance of the non-diversion of declared nuclear material from peaceful
+credible assurance of the non-diversion of declared nuclear material from

-nuclear activities and of the absence of undeclared nuclear material or activities in
+nuclear activities and of the absence of undeclared nuclear material or

 that State Party as a whole.
 Negotiation of such agreement shall commence within